Sudhansu352010/Ecommerce-Data-Analysis-By-using-Sql/README.md

 having count(*)>1) as repetitive_customers;

-#Some Hard type questions that necessary for project consideration

 # 1. To generate the Total_Order_Amount, Total Revenue, Total Profit and Profit Margin for each orderid.
 select o.orderid, Total_Order_Amount , sum(p.Sale_Price * od.Quantity) as Total_Revenue,